signalfx/splunk-otel-collector/docs/faq.md

   provides full support for this distribution; customers use this distribution in production today.
-- **Can upstream opentelemetry-collector or opentelemetry-collector-contrib be used instead?** Yes, however Splunk does not provide support for upstream.
+- **Can upstream opentelemetry-collector or opentelemetry-collector-contrib be used instead?** Definitely, however we will not supply hands-on technical support for customers using the upstream distribution.
 - **What’s different between Splunk distro and upstream?** Supported by Splunk, better defaults for Splunk products, usability improvements, tools to support migration from SignalFx products.
 Note, we take an upstream-first approach,